-The pension fund of Basler Versicherung AG provides occupational benefits for Basler Versicherung AG, Baloise Asset Management Schweiz AG, Baloise Immobilien Management AG and the pension fund of Basler Versicherung AG.
+The pension fund of Baloise Versicherung AG provides occupational benefits for Baloise Versicherung AG, Baloise Asset Management AG and the pension fund of Baloise Versicherung AG.

 The care is carried out on the basis of an alphabetical assignment according to the initial letters of the pensioner's name and the respective language: